vishalsinghihs/Calm-Corner/README.md

 # Getting Started

 To use the Calm Corner app, simply download it from the App Store or Google Play Store.
-Once you've installed the app, create an account and start exploring the different features.
+Once you've installed the app.

+Open the app and sign in trough email or google account.

+After creating account complete your profile by filling a